Monishgithub123/Crypto-Tracker/README.md

-Crypto Price Tracker
+🌐 Crypto Price Tracker

-A simple web application that tracks the prices of various cryptocurrencies in real-time using HTML, CSS, and JavaScript.
+A sleek, real-time cryptocurrency price tracker built with HTML, CSS, and JavaScript.
+Stay updated with the latest prices of your favorite cryptocurrencies.

-Features
+✨ Features
-Real-time cryptocurrency prices
+📈 Real-time Prices: Stay up-to-date with the latest cryptocurrency prices.
-Search functionality to find specific cryptocurrencies Responsive design for mobile and desktop views
+🔍 Search Functionality: Quickly find specific cryptocurrencies.
-Dynamic updating of prices
+📱 Responsive Design: Enjoy a seamless experience on both mobile and desktop devices.
-User-friendly interface
+🔄 Dynamic Updates: Prices are updated automatically in real-time.
-Technologies Used
+🎨 User-friendly Interface: Clean and intuitive design for ease of use.
-HTML: Structure of the web application
+🛠️ Technologies Used
-CSS: Styling the web application
+HTML: For structuring the web application.
-Bootstrap: For responsive design and layout
+CSS: For styling the web application.
-JavaScript: Functionality and real-time updates
+JavaScript: For implementing functionality and real-time updates.
-Fetch API: To get data from the cryptocurrency API
+Fetch API: For retrieving data from the cryptocurrency API.